sun199609/searchTool/README.md

 * The google-auth-oauthlib and google-auth-httplib2 libraries for user authorization.
   * pip install --upgrade google-auth-oauthlib google-auth-httplib2
 * Get your own api_key
+  * api_key = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" # substitute this using your own api key before using this tool

 I test this search tool on ubuntu18.04 using python3.